Airlines suspend China flights because of coronavirus outbreak

 The cuts include flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen and Chongqing, some of which are flown by regional arm SilkAir.
 Its budget carrier Scoot is also cutting back on flights to China.

-Chicago-based United announced cancellations, saying last flights out of mainland China will be Feb.
+Chicago-based United announced cancellations, saying its last flights out of mainland China would be Feb.
 5, running through March 28.

 United had previously suspended 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.

-Vietnam Airlines will suspend its flights to destinations in China next week over coronavirus concerns, the company said on Friday.
+Vietnam Airlines HVN.HM will suspend its flights to destinations in China next week over coronavirus concerns, the company said Jan 31.

 Virgin Atlantic said on Jan.
 30 it would suspend its daily operations to Shanghai for two weeks from Feb.
 2. It cited declining demand for flights and the safety of its customers and staff.

-Compiled by Jagoda Darlak and Tommy Lund in Gdansk; editing by Jason Neely and Diane Craft
+Compiled by Jagoda Darlak and Tommy Lund in Gdansk; editing by Diane Craft, Mark Potter and Alex Richardson